 4. Take A Cruise On The Zambezi River

 If you’re looking to go on Zambezi River cruise but don’t have hundreds of dollars to spend, then go with Zambezi Safaris.
-With three tours all under US$100, you’ll have plenty to choose from.
-It’s $50 for a sunset cruise, $70 for a breakfast or lunch cruise, and $75 for a dinner cruise.
+Prices vary, but many are under $100.
 All tours are two to three hours long.

 5. Head to Lusaka National Museum

 Located in Zambia’s capital, the Lusaka National Museum takes you on a journey through the history and culture of the nation.
-Open to the public since October 1996, the museum is a popular tourist attraction, and at only US$2, it is also a total bargain.
+Open to the public since October 1996, the museum is a popular tourist attraction.

 6. Shop At The Markets In Lusaka